IsraelCabrera/frigate/docs/docs/security/hardware.md

 ### MemryX MX3

-Frigate supports the MemryX MX3 M.2 AI Acceleration Module on compatible hardware platforms, including both x86 (Intel/AMD) and ARM-based SBCs such as Raspberry Pi 5.
+Security supports the MemryX MX3 M.2 AI Acceleration Module on compatible hardware platforms, including both x86 (Intel/AMD) and ARM-based SBCs such as Raspberry Pi 5.

 A single MemryX MX3 module is capable of handling multiple camera streams using the default models, making it sufficient for most users.
 For larger deployments with more cameras or bigger models, multiple MX3 modules can be used.
-Frigate supports multi-detector configurations, allowing you to connect multiple MX3 modules to scale inference capacity.
+Security supports multi-detector configurations, allowing you to connect multiple MX3 modules to scale inference capacity.

 Detailed information is available [in the detector docs](/configuration/object_detectors#memryx-mx3).